fikisipi/elkai/README.md

 **What's the difference between LKH and elkai?**

 elkai is a library that contains the [LKH solver](http://akira.ruc.dk/~keld) and has some wrapper code to expose it to Python.
 The advantage is that you don't have to compile LKH yourself or download LKH executables and then manually parse the output.
+Note that elkai and its author are not affiliated with the LKH project, and both LKH and elkai are released for non-commercial use only.

 **How to manually build the library?**